 We aim to make maximum use of technology across the curriculum to promote the pupils’ communication skills, as well as developing competence in ICT skills.
 All pupils will have the opportunity to access computers, iPads and other appropriate technology using assistive devices that meet their individual needs.
 Supporting technology includes but is not limited to:

-High and low tech communication devices
+High and low-tech communication devices

 Switches